 Spearsville is a tiny village located in the state of Louisiana.
 With a population of 120 people and just one neighborhood, Spearsville is the 330th largest community in Louisiana.

-When you are in Spearsville, you'll notice that it is more blue-collar than most other communities in America.
-59.14% of Spearsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Spearsville is generally considered to be a blue-collar town.
+59.14% of the Spearsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Spearsville is a village of construction workers and builders, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Spearsville who work in sales jobs (10.75%), architecture and engineering (8.60%), and farm management occupations (6.45%).

 In Spearsville, however, the average commute to work is quite long.
 On average, people spend 40.99 minutes each day getting to work, which is significantly higher than the national average.